 Oaklawn has a wide variety of electronic games.
 Their electric gaming is almost like a casino.
+One can also access casinos online with trustworthy websites like www.onlinecasinogames.com.
 The gaming area features games including Wheel of Fortune, The Flintstones, Dragon Rising and Reel ‘em In.
 Oaklawn also features Black Jack with real cards, Poker and a High Limits area.
 They have video poker, instant racing and games similar to slots and blackjack.
 They play Plinko on Wednesday, Friday and Saturday.

 Oaklawn simulcasts races from tracks throughout the country on a daily basis.
 From April – December, the Post Time Pavilion is open, offering a Vegas-style racebook with large screen monitors and carol seats with individual TVs.

 Children are allowed inside the park but you must be 18 to bet.
 I often see children and families when I visit Oaklawn.
 Children love to watch the horses.